xorrkaz/hankify-pw/README.md

 ```

 If you want to use an alternate word list, specify `--word-file PATH`.
 If you want a longer or shorter password, specify `--num-words` (the default is 4).
 The package ships with a default words file from FreeBSD.

+If your password requires a symbol to meet policy requirements, specify `--add-symbol` and a random "special" character will be appended to the end of the generated password.